OmkarM262003/demo-day-/README.md

 # demo-day-
 this is my first github
+Auther- Omkar